aws/aws-cdk/packages/aws-cdk-lib/custom-resources/README.md

 });
 ```

 The `addLogRetentionLifetime` method of `CustomResourceConfig` will associate a log group with a AWS-vended custom resource lambda.
-The ses `dropSpam` lambda stops processing messages that have at least one spam indicator.
 The `addRemovalPolicy` method will configure the custom resource lambda log group removal policy to `DESTROY`.
 ```ts
 import * as cdk from 'aws-cdk-lib';